-Credit risk to direct participants is measured and monitored, as a first step, through the periodic review of capital requirements against the minimum standards required by the CDCC through its membership standards.
+1) Credit risk to direct participants is measured and monitored, as a first step, through the periodic review of capital requirements against the minimum standards required by the CDCC through its membership standards.
+Credit risk to direct participants, settlement banks and/or liquidity providers is also monitored through a quarterly creditworthiness analysis.
 Furthermore, credit risk derived through transactional activity is measured on a daily basis and is secured through the use of collateral provided by the direct participants.

 - 2) Credit risk inherent in collateral is measured and monitored against the credit standards set within the collateral framework adopted by the CDCC.
-On a daily basis, CDCC will measure the collateral provided by direct participants against the collateral policy mix that is designed to mitigate against credit risk, among other risks. - 3) Credit risk to settlement banks and/or liquidity providers is largely focused on a periodic review of financial statements against the requirements of such entities, which are maintained as part of policy or Rule.
+On a daily basis, CDCC will measure the collateral provided by direct participants against the collateral policy mix that is designed to mitigate against credit risk, among other risks. - Credit risk to settlement banks and/or liquidity providers is largely focused on a periodic review of financial statements against the requirements of such entities, which are maintained as part of policy or Rule.